 *Dividend and yield amounts current as of 8/29/22

 How are dividend stocks taxed?

 The way dividend stocks are taxed will depend on the type of account you hold them in.
 If you hold the stocks or dividend-paying funds in an individual or joint account, you’ll pay taxes on the dividends you receive as well as on any realized gains.
-Dividends are typically taxed at the same rate as ordinary income, while the rate on capital gains will depend on how long you’ve held the asset and your income level.
+The rate on capital gains will depend on how long you’ve held the asset and your income level.

 If you hold dividend stocks or funds in tax-advantaged accounts such as a traditional or Roth IRA, you won’t pay any taxes on the dividends or your realized gains.